A Flexible Auto-calculating Timesheet in 0.25HR Increments

 A client information notepad, used to record contact information about clients like assigned passwords, database info for my various websites, FAX numbers, and other information that’s useful to have in the day-to-day.
 The reason why it’s in this workbook in the first place is that I try to put as much related information into a single place as possible; I have this file open all day, and it’s just easier to know that I can look things up in this file.
 The entire file is password protected to keep prying eyes from inspecting the file.

 Finally, there are various hour invoicing worksheets, one for each job.
 Because of the way the Time Sheet is set up, it’s relatively easy (but not automatic unfortunately) to extract the hours and keep them here as a running total month-by-month.

 My favorite part of the system is the time entry.
-I hate clicking on a lot of controls, so I devised a single-line entry system that combines the item description with the time information.
-A special formula calculates the number of hours, which can then be summed and manipulated.
+I hate clicking on a lot of different fields.
+A single-line entry format makes each task self-contained, and the special formula calculates the number of hours in my 0.25 hour increments.

 Column D of the Main Log is the time/description field.
 You enter in your time items like this:

 1045 Package and submit 1100